flet-dev/examples/python/community/weather_widget/README.md

 To use `Weather` control, create an API key on https://home.openweathermap.org/ and save it as `OWM_API_KEY` environment variable.

+`WetherAsync` is prefereable to `Weather` in multi-user web apps to avoid creating multiple threads.

 ## Examples

 ### Weather widget